Arboreal Categories and Equi-resource Homomorphism Preservation Theorems: Introduction

 We thus obtain novel equi-resource homomorphism preservation theorems for modal and guarded logics (Theorems~\ref{th:hpt-graded-modal-logic} and~\ref{th:hpt-guarded}, respectively), along with relativisations to appropriate subclasses of structures---\eg the class of finite structures (Theorems~\ref{th:hpt-graded-modal-logic-finite} and~\ref{th:hpt-guarded-logics-finite}, respectively).
 Further, we derive a relativisation result (Theorem~\ref{t:equirank-hpt-relative}) which refines Rossman's equirank homomorphism preservation theorem.

 This paper is organised as follows.
 In Section~\ref{s:prelim-game-comonads} we provide a brief introduction to game comonads, and in Section~\ref{s:prelim-arboreal} we recall the necessary definitions and facts concerning arboreal categories.
-Homomorphism preservation theorems are recast into categorical statements and proved at the level of arboreal categories in Sections~\ref{s:logics-HPTs} and~\ref{s:axiomatic}.
-Finally, Section~\ref{s:proof-mc} contains the proof of our main technical result, namely Theorem~\ref{t:model-construction}.
+Homomorphism preservation theorems are recast into categorical statements and proved at the level of arboreal categories in Sections~\ref{s:logics-HPTs},~\ref{s:exploring-the-landscape} and~\ref{s:axiomatic}.
+Section~\ref{s:proof-mc} contains the proof of our main technical result, namely Theorem~\ref{t:model-construction}.
+Finally, in Section~\ref{s:well-behaved} we present a simple class of relativisation results for classes of well-behaved structures; these are discussed separately as they are not \emph{equi-resource} homomorphism preservation theorems.

 Throughout this article, we shall assume the reader is familiar with the basic notions of category theory; standard references include \eg \cite{adamek2004abstract,MacLane}.